ericelliott/the-software-developers-library/README.md

 Arranged by topic, loosely in learning order.

+Note: When you make a purchase using these links, a portion of your purchase will help train homeless people to code.
+JSHomes is a not-for-profit organization that works with homeless services and refugee training centers to provide critical job skills to those in need.

 ## For Beginners

 * [Video Game Programming for Kids](http://www.amazon.com/Video-Game-Programming-Jonathan-Harbour/dp/1435461169/ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=eejs-20&linkId=0320e4e869522073c5438d3806f73277) by Jonathan S. Harbour